Academics

 UC Transfer Admission Planner (UC TAP) is an online tool to help prospective transfer students track and plan their coursework.
 If you are planning to transfer to UC Santa Cruz, we highly encourage you to sign up for UC TAP.
 Enrolling in UC TAP is also your first step to completing a UCSC Transfer Admission Guarantee (UCSC TAG).

-For fall quarter acceptance, notices are sent April 1-30.
-For winter quarter acceptance, notices are sent September 15.
+For fall quarter acceptance, notices are sent April 1-30 for enrollment that fall.
+For winter quarter acceptance, notices are sent September 15 for enrollment the following winter.

 Undergraduate students enrolled at UCSC may enroll, without formal admission and without payment of additional university fees, in courses at another UC campus on a space-available basis at the discretion of the appropriate campus authorities on both campuses.
 Cross-Campus Enrollment refers to courses taken through UC Online, and Simultaneous Enrollment is for courses taken in person.